romm/formz/Documentation/05-UsersManual/TypoScript/Root.rst

     Required?
         Yes
     Description
-        Contains the type of cache used by Formz.
+        Contains the type of cache used by FormZ.

         The default value is :php:`TYPO3\CMS\Core\Cache\Backend\FileBackend`.